GoogleChrome/web.dev/src/site/content/en/payments/handling-optional-payment-information/index.md

  JavaScript library to control the expectation.
 {% endAside %}

-Beware that the merchant may return errors.
-Errors can be caused for a few reasons:
+Merchants may return errors for a few reasons:

 * The payment method is not acceptable.
 * The shipping address is outside of their supported regions.
 * The shipping address contains invalid information.
-* The shipping option is not selectable for the provided shipping address or some other reason
+* The shipping option is not selectable for the provided shipping address or some other reason.

-Use `.error`, `.shippingAddressErrors`, or `.paymentMethodErrors` to reflect the error status.
+Use the following properties to reflect the error status:

 * **`error`**: Human readable error string.
 This is the best string to display to customers.